-- Information derived from published sources and land interests in their response to the Call for Sites - The sites originally assessed for their potential to relocate Preshute Primary School in Manton are no longer included as that policy idea has not been taken forward - The sites assessed for their potential to deliver affordable housing only schemes in Mildenhall have been retained to inform future site choices for a possible Rural Exception Site project - Scoring is based on the potential for positive or negative impacts assuming the site is developed as originally submitted; this analysis is superseded by the Sustainability Appraisal process, which may recommend mitigation measures to avoid or satisfactorily minimise negative effects or to accentuate positive effects - Green = potential for positive impact; Amber = neutral or uncertain impact; Red = potential for negative impact
+- This is a compendium of all sites considered within and on the edge of Marlborough town even though some have since been discarded through the assessment and consultation processes - The sites originally assessed for their potential to relocate Preshute Primary School in Manton are no longer included as that policy idea has not been taken forward - The sites assessed for their potential to deliver affordable housing only schemes in Mildenhall have been retained to inform future site choices for a possible Rural Exception Site project - Information has been derived from published sources and land interests in their response to the Call for Sites - Scoring is based on the potential for positive or negative impacts assuming the site is developed as originally submitted; this analysis is superseded by the Sustainability Appraisal process, which may recommend mitigation measures to avoid or satisfactorily minimise negative effects or to accentuate positive effects - Green = potential for positive impact; Amber = neutral or uncertain impact; Red = potential for negative impact

-Address / Location Elcot Lane adjoining St Johns School site Site Area; Hectares/Acres 2.3 Ha Site Plan, showing "red line" boundary brighteria.
-Invitation (2) by Photograph of site Not provided Planning policy references CP14 - Spati CP50 - Biodi CP51 - Land CP55 - Air C ment Strategy ial Strategy for Marlbord versity and Geodiversity scape tuality Management Are tring the Conservation o y ̄ a • SHLAA / HELAA Site Address: Further Land at Chopping Knife Lane status Total Area: Suitable Area: Suitablity Constraints: 2.2545ha 2.2545ha (100.0%) N/A HMA: Previous Use: East Wiltshire Greenfield All Constraints: SSSI_2km, AONB, CP55, ALCC §1 Suitable: Yes.
+Address / Location Elcot Lane adjoining St Johns School site Site Area; Hectares/Acres 2.3 Ha Site Plan, showing "red line" boundary • Tet wood Photograph of site Not provided Planning policy references CP14 - Spati CP50 - Biodi CP51 - Land CP55 - Air Q ment Strategy ial Strategy for Marlbord versity and Geodiversity scape tuality Management Are tring the Conservation o y ̄ a SHLAA / HELAA Site Address: Further Land at Chopping Knife Lane status Total Area: 2.2545ha HMA: East Wiltshire Suitable Area: 2.2545ha (100.0%) Previous Use: Greenfield Suitablity Constraints: N/A All Constraints: SSSI_2km, AONB, CP55, ALCG 31 Suitable: Yes.
 No suitability constraints.
-Available: Yes Achievable: Yes (Residential) Deliverable: Yes Capacity: 82 Developable: In short-term Short description of site, Opportunities, Amount of development possible.
-Greenfield Si made availab the total num te - The landowner has confirmed the e on the basis of 50% of
+Available: Yes Achievable: Yes (Residential) Deliverable: Yes Capacity: 82 Developable: In short-term Note: Constraint ab obreviations can be found in the SHELAA Methodology Report i n Appendices 1 and 2 on pages 14 and 16 Greenfield Si te - The landowner has confirmed th at the site could be